akurzela/quicksightpublicembed/README.md

 ![](./Picture5.png)

 5. To deploy the API, follow these steps:
--	Click on the "Actions" button and select Deploy API
+-	Click on the *Actions* button and select Deploy API
--	In the Deployment stage select the option [New Stage]
+-	In the Deployment stage select the option *[New Stage]*
--	Give your new stage a name, such as embed, and click on the Deploy button.
+-	Give your new stage a name, such as *embed*, and click on the Deploy button.

 ## Step 4: In Amazon QuickSight, add your domain to the allowed your domains